 In A Nutshell

 I have tested multiple okay to wake clocks and my favorite one continues to be the Hatch Rest.
 It is the most customizable and the easiest one to use.
-The app feature makes it the best option when your toddler is waking up too early and you need to create new habits.

-It is on the pricier end, but I think it’s so worth it for its functionality and ease of use.
+It is on the pricier end, but I think it’s worth it for its functionality and ease of use.

 Best Okay to Wake Clocks